The Fall of Troy (band)

-The Fall of Troy is an American rock band from Mukilteo, Washington.
-The band is a trio consisting of Thomas Erak (guitars, vocals, keyboards), Andrew Forsman (drums, percussion) and Tim Ward (bass, screamed vocals) who was later replaced by Frank Ene following his departure from the band in late 2007.
-Ene would remain in the band until their initial break-up in 2010, but Ward rejoined the band in Ene's place for their reunion in 2013.
+The Fall of Troy is an American post-hardcore band from Mukilteo, Washington.
+The band is a trio consisting of Thomas Erak (guitars, vocals, keyboards), Andrew Forsman (drums, percussion), and Jon-Henry "Hendo" Batts (bass, screamed vocals).
+When the group started their bassist was Tim Ward, who was later replaced by Frank Ene following his departure from the band in late 2007.
+Ene would remain in the band until their initial breakup in 2010, but Ward rejoined the band in Ene's place for their reunion in 2013.
+Ward once again left the band in 2016, and was later replaced by Just Like Vinyl bassist Jon-Henry "Hendo" Batts.

 The trio is known for their technical and dynamic style, unorthodox song structures, energetic stage presence and also for their song "F.C.P.R.E.M.I.X." which was featured in several video games.
 The group has released six full-length albums, two EPs, and two singles.
 Prior to The Fall of Troy's formation, when each member was about 17 years old, all three founding members were in another group named The 30 Years War, who released two EPs.

 History

-The 30 Years War (2002)
+The 30-Years-War (2002)

 Late in his freshman year at Kamiak High School, Erak provided vocals and guitar for the band The Tribune.
 The band recorded one EP but disbanded by mid-2002.
 Erak and classmate Mike Munro then started a four-piece hardcore band under the name The 30 Years War.
 The band was rounded out with drummer Andrew Forsman.
 The group had originally intended a much mellower sound than employed.
 Erak stayed on guitar and vocals, Munro moved to second guitar, and bass and drums were filled by Tim Ward and Forsman respectively.
 During the life of The 30 Years War, two EPs were independently released, entitled Martyrs Among the Casualties and Live at the Paradox.

 Just as The 30 Years War were about to go into the studio to record again, Munro quit, stating that school commitments rendered him unable to continue playing with the band.
 After Munro left, the band changed its name to "The Fall of Troy" using the same method with which they had chosen their previous name: "opening a history textbook and pointing at a random location until [they] found a selection they liked".